LEI/dotfiles/README.md

 ### Add a dotfile

 Just move the dot at the end of the name and place the file in any directory.
+It will be symlinked in the home directory when executing the script.

 ## Inspiration